toptensoftware/flashy/flashy/README.md

 By default reboot strings are sent at 115200 baud.
 Use the `--user-baud:NNN` option to change this.

-You can combine reboot strings with sending an image in which case the reboot string will be sent and once the bootloader is running again the image will be uploaded.
+You can combine reboot strings with sending an image.

 eg: Reboot the device, and then send kernel7.hex